IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .gray}
 ### Bias in Language Models:

-- Dawkins, Hillary, Isar Nejadgholi, Daniel Gillis, and Judi McCuaig.
+- Hillary Dawkins, Isar Nejadgholi, Daniel Gillis, and Judi McCuaig.
 (2024, May).
 Projective Methods for Mitigating Gender Bias in Pre-trained Language Models.
 In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024) (pp. 13079-13091)[[paper](https://aclanthology.org/2024.lrec-main.1146/)].
 - Kathleen C. Fraser, Svetlana Kiritchenko, and Isar Nejadgholi (2023) Diversity is Not a One-Way Street: Pilot Study on Ethical Interventions for Racial Bias in Text-to-Image Systems.
 In Proceedings of the 14th International Conference on Computational Creativity (ICCC), Waterloo, ON, Canada, June 2023. [[pdf](https://www.svkir.com/papers/Fraser-et-al-TextImageBias-ICCC-2023.pdf)]
 - Kathleen C. Fraser, Isar Nejadgholi, and Svetlana Kiritchenko (2023) A Friendly Face: Do Text-to-Image Systems Rely on Stereotypes when the Input is Under-Specified?
 In Proceedings of the Creative AI Across Modalities Workshop (CreativeAI @ AAAI), Washington, DC, USA, Feb.
 2023. [[pdf](https://www.svkir.com/papers/Fraser-et-al-CreativeAI-2023.pdf)]

 <a id="JAIR"></a>

 {: .gray}
-### Ethical Challenges in Abuisve Language Detection:
+### Ethical Challenges in NLP Applications:

+- Hillary, Dawkins, Isar Nejadgholi, Chi-Kiu Lo (2024) WMT24 Test Suite: Gender Resolution in Speaker-Listener Dialogue Roles.
+In Proceedings of the Ninth Conference on Machine Translation (pp. 307-326). [pdf](https://aclanthology.org/2024.wmt-1.25/)
-- Svetlana Kiritchenko, Isar Nejadgholi, and Kathleen C. Fraser.
-Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective.
+- Svetlana Kiritchenko, Isar Nejadgholi, and Kathleen C. Fraser (2021) Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective.
 Journal of Artificial Intelligence Research, 71: 431-478, July 2021. [[pdf](https://jair.org/index.php/jair/article/view/12590/26695)] [[Extended Abstract](https://www.svkir.com/papers/Kiritchenko-et-al-ExtendedAbstract-IJCAI-2022.pdf)]
-- Isar Nejadgholi and Svetlana Kiritchenko.
+- Isar Nejadgholi and Svetlana Kiritchenko (2020).
 On Cross-Dataset Generalization in Automatic Detection of Online Abuse.
-In Proceedings of the 4th Workshop on Online Abuse and Harms at EMNLP-2020, November 2020. [[pdf](https://aclanthology.org/2020.alw-1.20/)]
+In Proceedings of the 4th Workshop on Online Abuse and Harms at EMNLP-2020. [[pdf](https://aclanthology.org/2020.alw-1.20/)]
-- Svetlana Kiritchenko and Isar Nejadgholi.
-Towards Ethics by Design in Online Abusive Content Detection.
+- Svetlana Kiritchenko and Isar Nejadgholi (2020) Towards Ethics by Design in Online Abusive Content Detection.
 NRC Technical Report, October 2020. [[pdf](https://www.svkir.com/papers/Kiritchenko-Nejadgholi-online-abuse-ArXiv-2020.pdf)]

 <a id="Stereo-NL"></a>